JuliaOdden/ImageClassifier/README.md

 `ImageClassifier.getPercent() -> None`

 This is the helper function that gets the percent of the pixels in the image with above-threshold luminosity values.
+It converts the image to 'L' mode, takes in every pixel at x resolution, gets the 'L' value, counts the 'L' values that are larger than the threshold, then divides by the number of pixels it sampled.

 ## Outputs